rhempel/fixitinfirmware/posts/coding-standards-are-a-waste-of-time.rst

 about 25 days of continuous run time for the failure to occur, and it's happened at 4 different sites now, you get a spidey sense that it might be related to a timer.
-You pull out your phone and fire up Free-42_ (because you like RPN calculators) and do the math for a 1 msec timer interval and figure out that a 32 bit unsigned int should be good for about 50 days ...
+You pull out your phone and fire up Free-42_ (because you like RPN calculators) and do the math for a 1 msec timer interval and determine that a 32 bit unsigned int should be good for about 50 days ...

 When you find the place where someone did a bit of math with the clock using signed instead of unsigned values, you say "I wish that we had a coding